KaiBi/IEEEStyleForBibtexbrowser/README.md

     (c) Kai Bizik <b_iz_ik@cs.uni-kl.de> (remove underscores)

-    IEEETransactionsStyle is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    IEEEStyleForBibtexbrowser is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    IEEETransactionsStyle is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+    IEEEStyleForBibtexbrowser is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with IEEETransactionsStyle.
+    You should have received a copy of the GNU General Public License along with IEEEStyleForBibtexbrowser.
 If not, see <http://www.gnu.org/licenses/>.

     The original bibtexbrowser script is (c) Martin Monperrus and also